 Flu Clinics now available to book from September

-Did you know? - we now have routine nursing appointments available on Wednesday evenings - perfect for those who work to get their injections, smear tests or other nursing-related needs attended to.
+We have routine nursing appointments available on Wednesday evenings - perfect for those who work during the day.

 Update regarding GDPR - leaflet now available for download

-GDPR - as of 25th May 2018 new Data Protection Laws are coming into force across the EU.
+GDPR - on 25th May 2018 new Data Protection Laws came into force across the EU.
 Patients are advised that we take protection of data very seriously and that all staff are bound by strict codes of confidentiality.
-We will shortly be publishing an information leaflet detailing what data we store on our patients and how and when we share that data.
-Key members of staff have attended training sessions on changes to the law after 25th May.
-Patients are entitled to request access their medical records although we would respectively ask that you consider the pressures on our time and budget and so if you wish to do this to be specific about time range/particular issues if possible.
-Alternatively, any patient is welcome to request access to their records electronically via our Patient Access system.
-Please put your request in writing and it will be dealt with.
+We have an information leaflet detailing what data we store on our patients and how and when we share that data.

-Reminder - it takes 48 working hours to process your prescription requests, which must come in in writing.
-Pop into surgery, speak to your local chemist, send us an email or sign up to Patient Access to request your medication, ensuring you leave plenty of time (7 - 10 days is about right) before you run out.
+Reminder - it takes 2 working days to process your prescription requests, which must come in in writing.
+Pop into surgery, speak to your local chemist, or sign up to Patient Access to request your medication, ensuring you leave plenty of time (10 days is about right) before you run out.

 Have you changed your address or phone number?
 Please make sure you tell us so that we can update your records